-Since 2017 the national banking system has been tightening the supervision related to aspects of performance measurement concerning the success of their financial performance.
-In addition, some efforts have also been made to strengthen the company's operational effectiveness and sustainable efficiency.
-In this case, the bank capital and ownership factors determine the success to achieve these goals.
-The weakening of banking capital in ASEAN countries was triggered by the global crisis in 2008, causing very high asset financing and high loan interest rates, as well as increasing the company's operational costs to make careful adjustments.
-This was also experienced by several banks in Indonesia and the Philippines (Subandi & Ghozali, 2013).
+Since 2017, the national banking system has implemented the regulation strictly by supervising the aspects of the bank's performance measurement.
+This regulation is concerned with the way hot to make the bank's financial performance improved.
+In addition, some efforts have also been undertaken to strengthen the bank's operational effectiveness and sustainable efficiency.
+In this case, the bank capital and ownership factors are considered to be Abel to determine the banks' success to achieve their goals.
+It was noted that the weak banking capital in ASEAN countries was triggered by the global crisis in 2008.
+This condition caused the banks to have a high asset financing and high loan interest rates, as well as it could also increase their operational costs.
+Therefore, they had to adjust to that condition carefully.
+This was also experienced by several banks in Indonesia and those in the Philippines (Subandi & Ghozali, 2013).

-Banking condition in the Philippines at this time also experienced a sluggish growth in terms of their financial performance.
-All these were caused by disrupted capital aspects due to capital out flow caused by political turmoil after the election of a new leader in the Philippines.
-Investors make very significant capital withdrawals to be diverted to the property and consumption sectors when compared to the banking sector.
+Especially, in the Philippines, the banking system at that time, also developed slowly in terms of their financial performance.
+All these were also caused by disrupted capital aspects due to capital outflow.
+This condition was caused by political turmoil after the election of a new leader in the Philippines.
+In addition, all the investors in this country conducted a capital withdrawal significantly.
+They distributed the capital to the property and consumption sectors when compared to those in the banking sector.
 The existence of the Central Bank of the Philippines to maintain financial stability is also disturbed very much by changes in investor behavior that affects the composition of share ownership in the banking services industry in the Philippines.
-This phenomenon is interesting to be investigated by the present researchers.
+This phenomenon makes the researcher interested to investigate.
 Therefore, this study attempts to see and investigate the effect of capital aspects and ownership on the banks' financial performance in the Philippines.

-The banking profitability ratio is intended to determine the companies' financial performance that utilize assets and financial resources owned to produce profits for the company (Pandia, 2012).
-Therefore, capital aspects greatly determine the amount of financial data sources that can be used to generate profits.
-For example, capital adequacy ratio (CAR) is the capital adequacy ratio owned by the banks to support assets to overcome the possible risk of any risky credit or productive assets (Darmawi, 2011).
-For that reason, the stronger the bank's capital, the higher the CAR ratio is, having the possibility for the bank to improve their performance (Kasmir, 2016).
-This statement is in accordance with the results of research conducted by Dewi, N. V. et al (2017), Kurniasih (2016) and Damayanti & Savitri (2012) stating that the increase in CAR has a significant positive effect on profitability.
-Instead, the results of this study differ from other study conducted by Suyono et al (2017).
+When discussing the banking profitability ratio, the researcher intended to determine the bank's financial performance utilizing the assets and financial resources to get profits for the banks (Pandia, 2012).
+In this case, the capital aspect greatly determines the amount of financial data sources that can be used to generate profits.
+For example, capital adequacy ratio (CAR) is capital adequacy ratio owned by the banks to support assets to overcome the possible risk of any risky credit or productive assets (Darmawi, 2011).
+For that reason, the stronger the bank's capital, the higher the CAR ratio is, having the possibility for the bank to improve the performance (Kasmir, 2016).
+This statement is in accordance with the result of the research conducted by Dewi, N. V. et al (2017), Kurniasih (2016); Damayanti & Savitri (2012) who stated that the increase in CAR has a significant positive effect on profitability.
+Besides that, the results of these studies above differ from other studies conducted by Suyono et al (2017).

-The high proportion of debt to capital owned by the bank can be summarized by the ratio of debt to equity ratio.
+We can summarize the high proportion of debt to capital owned by the bank by using ratio of debt to equity ratio.
 This ratio is often also known as the leverage ratio.
-It is because this leverage ratio is a trigger or lever for companies to use funding sources that come from debt to generate profits.
-However, since this debt has risks, the debt must be protected with sufficient capital and must be owned by the Bank (Herry, 2015).
-A high increase in DER will cause the bank's liquidity risk to also be higher.
+This leverage ratio is a trigger or lever for the banks to use funding sources that come from the debts to generate profits.
+However, since this debt has risks, the debt must be protected with sufficient capital.
+This capital must be owned by the bank (Herry, 2015).
+A high increase in DER will cause the bank's liquidity risk to be higher.
 This is in line with the results of research by Tailab (2014) and Niresh (2012).
-Another different evidence was asserted by Rembet et al (2018) stating that DER has no significant effect on profitability.
+Another different evidence was asserted by Rembet et al (2018), stating that DER has no significant effect on profitability.